-Founded in 2013, Emerging Europe is an online news website based in London, which focuses on economics, business and politics.
-They also publish a quarterly magazine which focuses mostly on business issues related to Central and Eastern European countries.
+Founded in 2013, Emerging Europe is an online news website based in London, which focuses on economics, business, and politics.
+They also publish a quarterly magazine that focuses mostly on business issues related to Central and Eastern European countries.
 Emerging Europe’s about page does not mention when and who founded it and who funds it.
-Emerging Europe’s readership is geared towards business owners and investors.
-The editor-in-chief is Craig Turp-Balazs, however this is not prominently displayed.
+Emerging Europe’s readership is geared toward business owners and investors.
+The editor-in-chief is Craig Turp-Balazs, however, this is not prominently displayed.
 Further, this website completely lacks transparency as they do not disclose ownership or funding.

 Read our profile on UK government and media.

 Emerging Europe does not openly disclose ownership and funding.
 Andrew Wrobel is the “founding partner” of Emerging Europe and they list these companies as their partners.
 Revenue appears to be derived from advertising, however, there may be other sources of funding that are not disclosed.

 In review, Emerging Europe uses emotionally loaded language covering politics such as “A new round of US sanctions against Russia could backfire.”
 A quote from the article reads “Combined with other external factors such as the change in global oil prices, the Russian economy saw a 2.8 percent drop in GDP in 2015.”
 However, they don’t provide links to verify the claim.
 In another article covering Hungarian right-wing, populist Prime Minister Victor Orban, Emerging Europe appears to be neutral “Viktor Orbán meets the press.”
 They also publish opinion pieces such as “Poland’s Law and Justice party should be banned”, which is critical of Poland’s Law and Justice party (PIS) ( Poland’s right-wing populist national conservative party).